Microsoft 365 governance

 Testing Microsoft Teams permissions limits

 So, let’s try to create a team now with a user who’s not a member of the abovementioned group.
-While that user will still see the “Create team” button for the next 30-60 minutes (it takes some time for Teams to propagate those settings from the Azure Active Directory), they will not be able to create it:
+While that user will still see the “Create team” button for the next 30-60 minutes (it takes some time for Teams to propagate those settings from Entra ID), the button will soon either disappear in places such as Outlook or be disabled and the user won’t be able to create groups (and new Teams) anymore.
+However, they are still able to add Teams for existing Microsoft 365 Groups they are an owner of.

 Subscribe to our Newsletter